 • Use fresh baking powder.
 If your baking powder is older than 3 months, I suggest grabbing a new one for best baking results.

-• Do not overfill the donut pan with batter.
+• Do not overfill the pan with batter.
 Only fill the indentations up to 3/4 of the way full.
 If you add too much batter, the donuts will rise up over the edges of the pan and lose that classic shape.

-Funfetti chocolate donuts.
+• Funfetti chocolate donuts.
 Stir in about 1/4 to 1/3 cup colorful sprinkles to the batter and add more over the tops of the glazed chocolate donuts (while the glaze is still wet).

-Chocolate chip.
+• Chocolate chip.
 Add 1/3 to 1/2 cup mini chocolate chips to the batter.
 You can even sprinkle some over the top of the glaze (while the glaze is still wet).

-storage recommendations
+Storage recommendations

+• Storing leftovers.
 Baked donuts are best the day of making them.
-However, you can store the baked donuts in an airtight container for up to 2 days.
-Allow the donut glaze to fully dry before stacking them, so that they don’t stick together.
+However, you can store the leftovers in an airtight container for up to 2 days.
+Allow the glaze to fully dry before stacking them, so that they don’t stick together.
 If you need them to last longer than 2 days, you can store them in an airtight container in the fridge.
-Microwave them for about 20-30 seconds when you’re ready to eat.

 two chocolate donuts with glaze stacked on each other